TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/DataProcessing/PageContentFetchingProcessor.rst

     data processor.

-The event `AfterContentHasBeenFetchedEvent <https://docs.typo3.org/permalink/t3coreapi:aftercontenthasbeenfetchedevent>`_ can be used to modify the content elements fetched by the by the `page-content` data processor.
+The event `AfterContentHasBeenFetchedEvent <https://docs.typo3.org/permalink/t3coreapi:aftercontenthasbeenfetchedevent>`_ can be used to modify the content elements fetched by the `page-content` data processor.

 See the following example: